Cosmo/BinaryKit/README.md

 # BinaryKit

-BinaryKit helps you to break down binary data into bits and bytes and easily access specific parts.
+BinaryKit helps you to break down binary data into bits and bytes, easily access specific parts and write data to binary.

-## Accessing Bytes
+## Access Bytes

 By using any `read*` method (`readByte()`, `readBytes(quantitiy:)`, `readBit()`, …), BinaryKit will increment an internal cursor (or reading offset) to the end of the requested bit or byte, so the next `read*` method can continue from there.